ahwkim/bewd_homework/10-rails-routes-and-controllers/homework.md

 1. Include a random nature image using [Lorem Pixel](http://lorempixel.com/)
 2. Include a link to 'Google it!' which will open a Google search of the quote in a new tab with.
-3. Style the Zen quote to be a random color (hint below if you want it).

-*Bonus 3 Hint: You might need some css and some erb :)*
+3. Style the Zen quote to be a random color (there is a hint in italics if you want it...) *Bonus 3 Hint: You might need some css and some erb :)*

 ###2.
 Hack The System